+Strategic/business and/or operational plan/s documents

-Strategic/Business and/or Operational Plan/s documents Documents that demonstrate compliance with these requirements - for example, an organisational risk register, and policy and procedure incorporating legislative responsibilities Board meeting agenda and minutes that shows discussion of the organisational legislative requirements, risks and NDIS registered provider responsibilities Documented Leadership team meeting agenda and minutes that show discussion of how the strategic and operational plans are implemented on an ongoing basis Previous audit reports IM IPLEMENTATION INTO EVERYDAY PRACTICE Identify all legislative requirements, organisational risks and other responsibilities related to operating under the NDIS.
-This may include referring to the Terms of Business, the Practice Standards , the Code of Conduct , and applicable legislation and rules Describe how you will meet these obligations in your actionable items in strategic and operational plans Ensure staff can describe their roles and responsibilities under the Strategic and/or Operational Plans, which should be outlined in their JDFs П Participants and staff are involved in the development, monitoring and review of the Strategic Plan
+Documents that demonstrate compliance with these requirements - e.g. an organisational risk register, and policy and procedure incorporating legislative responsibilities

+Board meeting agenda and minutes that shows discussion of the organisational legislative requirements, risks and NDIS registered provider responsibilities

+Documented leadership team meeting agenda and minutes that show discussion of how the strategic and operational plans are implemented on an ongoing basis

+Previous audit reports

+Identify all legislative requirements, organisational risks and other responsibilities related to operating under the NDIS.
+This may include referring to the Terms of Business, the Practice Standards, the Code of Conduct, and applicable legislation and rules

+Describe how you will meet these obligations in your actionable items in strategic and operational plans

+Ensure staff can describe their roles and responsibilities under the strategic and/or operational plans, which should be outlined in their job description form (JDF)

+Participants and staff are involved in the development, monitoring and review of the strategic plan

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Developing a Strategic Plan - organisational resource • Registered Provider requirements under the NDIS Quality and Safeguards Commission
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-- NDIS (Provider Registration and Practice Standards) Rules 2018 - NDIS (Registered Provider Notice of Changes and Events) Guidelines 2019 - NDIS Provider Toolkit Self-Assessment for Organisational Capability - NDIS Provider Legal Requirements
+- Developing a Strategic Plan Organisational resource - Registered Provider requirements under the NDIS Quality and Safeguards Commission - NDIS (Provider Registration and Practice Standards) Rules 2018 - NDIS (Registered Provider Notice of Changes and Events) Guidelines 2019 - NDIS Provider Toolkit Self-assessment for Organisational Capability - NDIS Provider Legal Requirements